Economic Development of the US

 announced that there was “little or no chance” of oil being discovered

-Kansas and Texas.
+In 1891, the US Geological Survey said that there was little or no chance of finding oil in Kansas and Texas.
 (See Osterfeld, David.
 Prosperity Versus Planning

 : How Government Stifles Economic Growth.
 New York : Oxford University